 Prepare Packing Materials

 First, you’ll want to gather up all the essential packing materials.
-This list of supplies may include: bubble wrap, rolls of foam packaging, plastic furniture covers, storage bags, cardboard sheets, and packing tape.
+The list of supplies may include: bubble wrap, rolls of foam packaging, plastic furniture covers, storage bags, cardboard sheets, and packing tape.

 Begin by cleaning the furniture you plan to store.
 Wipe off any dust and debris that has settled on these possessions.
 Such elements can actually scratch your furniture in the moving process.